Conference Associates at GDC 2012

 What about the rest of my questions?

 We get a lot of applications.
-We provide the information that volunteers need to everyone who is accepted.
-If you have a question that you need answering now, prior to applying, please email us and we will be happy to help.
+We provide the information that CAs need to everyone who is accepted.
+If you have a question that you need answered now, prior to applying, please email us and we will be happy to help.
 Otherwise, please wait to see if you get accepted and if all the information you receive then answers your questions.

 calounge.com is owned and operated by Neurobatics Corporation.
-Email camanager@calounge.com if you have any questions about volunteering or the website.
+Email camanager@calounge.com if you have any questions about being a Conference Associate or the website.